Independence weights for causal inference with continuous treatments: Introduction

 Our work aims to achieve several goals.
 First, we provide clarity on the role of weights in estimation of the ADRF.
-To do so, we provide a general decomposition of the error of a weighted nonparametric estimator of the ADRF and demonstrate that, under broad conditions, the ideal weights should induce \textit{independence} between the treatment variable and confounders to guarantee mitigation of confounding bias when estimating the ADRF.
-While this is already intuitively understood in the literature, our decomposition shows the precise form that dependence shows up in the error of an estimator.
+To do so, we provide a general decomposition of the error of a weighted nonparametric estimator of the ADRF and demonstrate that, under broad conditions, the ideal weights should induce complete \textit{independence} between the treatment variable and pre-treatment covariates to guarantee mitigation of confounding bias when estimating the ADRF.
+While already intuitively understood in the literature, our decomposition precisely quantifies the impact of this dependence on the estimation error in finite samples.
 We also show that dependence plays a key role in other estimands, such as the causal quantile dose-response function.
-Second, we develop a measure based on energy statistics \citep{szekely2007measuring,szekely2013energy} that allows one to assess how well a set of weights is able to induce independence, where smaller values of our measure indicate the weights yield less treatment-confounder dependence and a value of zero indicates complete independence between the treatment and confounders in the weighted data.
-Our proposed measure can effectively characterize how well dependence is mitigated by a set of weights without the need for fine-tuning hyperparameters.
-Finally, we propose a new approach for estimating weights, which we call the distance covariance optimal weights (DCOWs), by optimizing our measure.
-Thus, the proposed weights directly aim to mitigate dependence, the key source of error in a weighted nonparametric estimate of the ADRF.
-Our weight construction approach does not require modeling a conditional density, careful tuning of hyperparameters, or choosing which moments of covariates and treatment to decorrelate, which means it can be readily and effectively used ``out-of-the-box'' by practitioners with varying degrees of statistical sophistication.
-Because our approach targets the key source of error in estimates of causal estimands involving continuous exposures, our weights yield estimators of the ADRF that are highly robust empirically and work well in a variety of settings, including when confounders are of moderate dimension.
-The key benefits of our approach are its ease of use, requiring minimal to no fine-tuning on the part of the user, and its ability to provide highly reliable estimates in many settings.
-As such, it has the potential for wide applicability in practice.
+Second, we develop a measure based on energy statistics \citep{szekely2007measuring,szekely2013energy} that allows one to assess how well a set of weights is able to induce independence, where smaller values of our measure indicate the weights yield less treatment-covariates dependence and a value of zero indicates complete independence between the treatment and covariates in the weighted data. \citet{huling2020energy} developed a weighted energy distance to mitigate distributional imbalance of covariates in a discrete-treatment setting.
+In their setting, the energy distance is used to measure distributional imbalance of covariates between different treatment groups, whereas in the setting of this work, a modified distance covariance is used to measure statistical \textit{dependence} between treatment and confounders.
+Distributional imbalance plays an important role in confounding control with discrete treatments, but this concept does not naturally generalize to continuous treatments.
+However, removing statistical dependence between discrete treatments and confounders implies distributional balance has been achieved.
+As such, our work involves a more general notion of confounding control that can in principle be applied to discrete treatments.